aces-erc/CProgrammingCompetition2081/README.md

-# BCT C Programming Projects
+# C Programming Projects

-Welcome to the BCT C Programming Projects repository!
+Welcome to the C Programming Projects repository!
 This repository is dedicated to collecting C programming projects from contributors.
 If you have a project to add, please follow the instructions below.

 ## Adding a Project